 17. Beyond work on the ten oldest requests, please describe any steps your agency took to reduce the overall age of your pending requests.

-Answer: NEH had only one pending request at the end of FY 2018.
+NEH had only one pending request at the end of FY 2019, which it processed within twenty working days.

 TEN OLDEST APPEALS